MicroEJ/docs/VEEPortingGuide/uiBRS.rst

         Single Buffer (parallel)

-.. note:: This chapter uses the display connection *serial* to describe the flow but it is similar for the display connection *parallel* (*copy* instead of *send*).
+.. note:: This chapter uses the display connection *serial* to describe the flow but it is similar for the display connection *parallel* (*copy* instead of *transmit*).

 The principle of this strategy is to cumulate the drawing regions.
-The refresh consists in sending these regions (a list of rectangles) that have been modified since the last flush (or a unique rectangle that encapsulates all the regions) to the LCD driver through the LLAPI ``LLUI_DISPLAY_IMPL_flush()``.
+The refresh consists in transmitting these regions (a list of rectangles) that have been modified since the last flush (or a unique rectangle that encapsulates all the regions) to the LCD driver through the LLAPI ``LLUI_DISPLAY_IMPL_flush()``.

-The implicit and explicit regions have the same meaning: a dirty region to send to the front buffer.
+The implicit and explicit regions have the same meaning: a dirty region to flush to the front buffer.

 Behavior
 --------